capnproto/capnproto-rust/README.md

 capnp-rpc-rust
 ==============

-Cap'n Proto RPC for Rust
+An experimental, unstable implementation of Cap'n Proto RPC for Rust.
+I don't yet recommend that you use this for anything serious.